 Most people can recognise poverty when they see it.
-Far harder, however, is accurately measuring poverty, an important first step on the path towards trying to improve people’s lives and achieving the global goal of ending poverty in all its forms everywhere, and for everyone.
+Far harder, however, is accurately measuring poverty, an important first step on the path towards improving people’s lives and achieving the global goal of ending poverty in all its forms everywhere, and for everyone.

 Research funded by: Department of Foreign Affairs and Trade, Australian Research Council

 Related research: Professor Sharon Bessell

 For more information email email@example.com